loopbackio/loopback.io/pages/en/lb2/Validating-model-data.md

   </tbody>
 </table>

-Use these methods to perform specific data validation; for example:
+Use these methods to perform specific data validation, as shown in the examples below.

+### Options object

+Most of the validation methods accept an `options` argument whose properties depend on the specific method being used; however it does have two properties common to all the methods:

+- `message` - Error message to use instead of the default message, if validation fails.
+- `allowNull` - Whether null values are allowed.

+### Examples

 {% include code-caption.html content="common/models/user.js" %}
 ```javascript